Modern Patient Engagement: The New Rules Healthcare Marketers Can Use to Build Trust

 To answer that question well, your marketing must get three things right:

 When you hit that trifecta, something powerful happens.
-Patients don’t just see your brand, they feel understood by it.
+Patients feel understood by your brand.

 Empathy is the most underused marketing asset in healthcare

-According to Forbes and Press Ganey, empathy in healthcare isn’t just a moral good, it’s a business advantage.
-Patients who feel heard and respected are more likely to follow care plans, return for future treatment, and leave positive reviews.
+According to Forbes and Press Ganey, empathy in healthcare is a measurable business advantage.
+Patients who feel heard and respected are more likely to follow care plans and leave positive reviews.

 Yet too often, healthcare marketing sounds like it’s written by and for internal stakeholders instead of patients.
 We talk about “multi-modal engagement strategies” when what patients want to hear is, “We’ll help you get answers without making you wait three weeks.”
 We have to close that empathy gap.
 Here’s how:

-• Simplify your language.
+- Simplify your language.
 Patients don’t need acronyms and industry buzzwords.
-They need clarity.
+They need clear language.

 The Role of Digital: From Transactional to Relational